steveliles/implicit-futures/README.markdown

 	    }

 	    private Fulfilment<A> calculateA() {
-	        return new FulfilmentAdapter<A>() { .. };
+	        return new FulfilmentAdapter<A>() {
+	            public A execute() {
+	                // expensive calculations to realise A here.. return _a;
 	            }
+            };
+	    }

 	    private Fulfilment<B> calculateB() {
-	        return new FulfilmentAdapter<B>() { .. };
+	        return new FulfilmentAdapter<B>() {
+	            public B execute() {
+	                // expensive calculations to realise B here.. return _b;
 	            }
+            };
+	    }

 	    private Fulfilment<C> calculateC() {
-	        return new FulfilmentAdapter<C>() { .. };
+	        return new FulfilmentAdapter<C>() {
+	            public C execute() {
+	                // expensive calculations here..
+	                return _c;
 	            }
+            };
 	    }
+	}

 ## Asyncification

-Still thinking about this bit ..
+This is still experimental.
+We want to be able to remove even more of the boiler plate from converting a synchronous method to return implicit futures.
+Imagine if we had another service:

 	interface AsyncificationService {
 	    public <T> T makeAsync(T aT);
 	}

-.. pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).
+Pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).

-Deciding which methods to asyncify might be guided by annotations - @Async/NotAsync? @Promisable? @ComputationallyIntensive?
+Deciding which methods to asyncify can be guided by use of the annotation `@ComputationallyIntensive`.

+Rewriting the `Calculator` example from above in terms of AsyncificationService:

+	interface Calculator {
+	    public CombinedResult calculate();
+	    @ComputationallyIntensive public A calculateA();
+	    @ComputationallyIntensive public B calculateB();
+	    @ComputationallyIntensive public C calculateC();
+	}

+	class SynchronousCalculator implements Calculator {

+	    public CombinedResult calculate() {
+	        return new CombinedResult(
+	        	calculateA(), calculateB(), calculateC());
+	    }

+	    public A calculateA() {
+	        // expensive computations here..
+	        return _a;
+	    }

+	    public B calculateB() {
+	    	// expensive computations here..
+	        return _b;
+	    }

+	    public C calculateC() {
+	        // expensive computations here..
+	        return _c;
+	    }
+    }

+.. and to get hold of, and invoke, an asynchronised version of Calculator:

+    AsyncificationService _service = ..;
+    Calculator _sync = new SynchronousCalculator();
+    Calculator _async = _async.makeAsync(_sync);

+    // calculations all occur synchronously, all results
+    // fully realised before this method call returns.
+    // Returned object is a "normal" pojo.
+    CombinedResult _r1 = _sync.calculate();

+    // calculations occur asynchronously, this method
+    // call returns almost immediately and probably
+    // before any of the calculations are completed.
+    // Returned object is a pojo containing 3 implicit
+    // futures (A, B and C)
+    CombinedResult _r2 = _async.calculate();

 ## Cautionary Note